All Products

 • Disabled caching for resolution results of the ServError type.

-• Changed anti-affinity scheduling by hostname from `preferred` to `required`.
-This enforces anti-affinity scheduling by node.
+• Changed the anti-affinity scheduling by hostname from preferred to required.
+This enforces node-level anti-affinity scheduling.

-Because replica anti-affinity is enforced by node, some CoreDNS replicas will be in the Pending state if the number of CoreDNS replicas is greater than the number of nodes.
+Because replica anti-affinity is enforced at the node level, some CoreDNS replicas will be in the Pending state if the number of CoreDNS replicas is greater than the number of nodes.
 Before you upgrade to this version, scale out the cluster nodes or scale in the CoreDNS replicas.

 v1.8.4.2-7d597cff-aliyun